Temp Mail Logo

 What is an email privacy audit?

 An email privacy audit checks whether an email domain has correctly published the DNS records that authenticate its identity and protect against spoofing.
-The five checks — SPF, DMARC, DKIM, MX records, and BIMI — together determine how exposed a domain is to phishing, impersonation, and deliverability failures.
-The audit queries live DNS resolvers and scores the domain's configuration.
-The audit checks SPF, DKIM selector presence, DMARC policy, MX configuration, and MTA-STS support -- giving a comprehensive view of email security posture.
+The five checks, SPF, DMARC, DKIM, MX records, and BIMI, together determine how exposed a domain is to phishing, impersonation, and deliverability failures.
+This auditor queries live DNS resolvers via Cloudflare DoH and scores the domain's configuration on a 0-10 risk scale where 0 means fully protected and 10 means critically exposed.
+Each failing check includes the exact DNS record value needed to fix it.

 What is SPF and why does it matter for email privacy?

 SPF (Sender Policy Framework) is a DNS TXT record that lists which mail servers are authorised to send email on behalf of your domain.
-Without it, any server in the world can send email that appears to come from your domain — the primary technique used in phishing, business email compromise, and brand impersonation attacks.
+Without it, any server in the world can send email that appears to come from your domain.
+The primary technique used in phishing, business email compromise, and brand impersonation attacks.
 A strict SPF record with -all enforcement instructs receiving servers to reject unauthorised senders outright.
+A soft fail (~all) flags them but still delivers the message.
+The difference matters enormously: -all with DMARC p=reject means spoofed emails are rejected before reaching inboxes; ~all with DMARC p=none means they are still delivered.

 p=none means the domain has published a DMARC record but has not enabled enforcement.
-Emails that fail SPF and DKIM checks are still delivered to recipients normally — only aggregate reports are sent to the rua address.
-It provides visibility but zero protection against spoofing.
+Emails that fail SPF and DKIM checks are still delivered to recipients normally.
+Only aggregate reports are sent to the rua address if configured. p=none provides visibility but zero protection against spoofing.
 Moving to p=quarantine (spam folder) or p=reject (block entirely) is required for the domain to actually be protected.
+Many organisations get stuck at p=none indefinitely because the transition requires reviewing aggregate reports to confirm all legitimate sending sources are authenticated before enforcement can safely be applied.

 Why might DKIM not be detected?

-DKIM public keys are stored in DNS under a subdomain that includes a selector you choose when setting up DKIM signing — for example, google._domainkey.yourdomain.com.
-This tool automatically tests 14 of the most commonly used selector names.
-If your email provider uses a custom selector not in that list, the key won't be found here — but DKIM may still be working correctly.
-Check your provider's DNS setup documentation for the selector name.
+DKIM public keys are stored in DNS under a subdomain that includes a selector.
+For example, google._domainkey.yourdomain.com.
+This auditor automatically tests 14 of the most commonly used selector names.
+If your email provider uses a custom selector not in that list, the key will not be found here.
+But DKIM may still be working correctly.
+To confirm DKIM status definitively, view the DKIM-Signature header of any email sent from the domain (the s= tag contains the selector) and use the DKIM Analyzer tool with that exact selector.

 What is the risk score and how is it calculated?

 The risk score runs from 0 to 10, where 0 means the domain is fully authenticated and 10 means critical vulnerabilities exist.
-Each failed check (missing SPF, missing DMARC) adds 3 points to the score.
-Each warning (SPF with ~all instead of -all, DMARC p=none, DKIM not found) adds 1 point.
-A score of 0–2 is well configured.
-3–4 is minor issues.
-5–7 needs attention.
-8+ is critical.
+Each failed check (missing SPF or missing DMARC) adds 3 points to the score.
+Each warning (SPF with ~all instead of -all, DMARC at p=none or p=quarantine, DKIM not found on common selectors) adds 1 point.
+A score of 0 is Excellent.
+1-2 is Well Configured.
+3-4 is Minor Issues.
+5-7 is Needs Attention.
+8-10 is Critical.
+The maximum score is capped at 10 regardless of how many checks fail.

 What is BIMI and do I need it?

-BIMI (Brand Indicators for Message Identification) is an optional standard that displays your brand logo next to emails in Gmail, Yahoo Mail, and Apple Mail.
+BIMI (Brand Indicators for Message Identification) is an optional standard that displays your brand logo next to emails in Gmail, Yahoo Mail, and Apple Mail, improving recipient recognition and trust.
 It requires DMARC p=quarantine or p=reject to already be in place.
-BIMI is not a security requirement — it's a brand trust and recognition feature.
-Implementing it typically requires a Verified Mark Certificate (VMC) for the logo, though some providers support it with a standard SVG.
+BIMI cannot function without DMARC enforcement.
+Full BIMI implementation typically requires a Verified Mark Certificate (VMC) for the logo.
+BIMI is not a security requirement.
+It is a brand presence feature.
+The risk auditor checks for BIMI but does not penalise its absence in the risk score.

 How do I fix a missing SPF record?